MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-19H1.md

 The following fields are available:

 - **CallerApplicationName**  Name of application making the Windows Update request.
 Used to identify context of request.
-- **EndpointUrl**  The endpoint URL where the device obtains update metadata.
-This is used to distinguish between test, staging, and production environments.
+- **EndpointUrl**  URL of the endpoint where client obtains update metadata.
+Used to identify test vs staging vs production environments.
-- **EventScenario**  The purpose of this event, such as scan started, scan succeeded, or scan failed.
+- **EventScenario**  Indicates the purpose of the event - whether because scan started, succeded, failed, etc.
-- **ExtendedStatusCode**  The secondary status code of the event.
+- **ExtendedStatusCode**  Secondary status code for certain scenarios where StatusCode was not specific enough.
 - **LeafCertId**  The integral ID from the FragmentSigning data for the certificate that failed.
 - **ListOfSHA256OfIntermediateCerData**  A semicolon delimited list of base64 encoding of hashes for the Base64CerData in the FragmentSigning data of an intermediate certificate.
-- **MetadataIntegrityMode**  The mode of the transport metadata integrity check.
-0 = unknown; 1 = ignore; 2 = audit; 3 = enforce
+- **MetadataIntegrityMode**  Mode of update transport metadata integrity check.
+0-Unknown, 1-Ignoe, 2-Audit, 3-Enforce
 - **MetadataSignature**  A base64-encoded string of the signature associated with the update metadata (specified by revision ID).
 - **RawMode**  The raw unparsed mode string from the SLS response.
 This field is null if not applicable.
 - **RawValidityWindowInDays**  The raw unparsed validity window string in days of the timestamp token.
 This field is null if not applicable.